Mission

 Nor have We been wanting in attentions to our Brittish brethren.
 We have warned them from time to time of attempts by their legislature to extend an unwarrantable jurisdiction over us.
 We have reminded them of the circumstances of our emigration and settlement here.
 We have appealed to their native justice and magnanimity, and we have conjured them by the ties of our common kindred to disavow these usurpations, which, would inevitably interrupt our connections and correspondence.
 They too have been deaf to the voice of justice and of consanguinity.
 We must, therefore, acquiesce in the necessity, which denounces our Separation, and hold them, as we hold the rest of mankind, Enemies in War, in Peace Friends.

 TRANSITION: Ladies and Gentlemen, I don’t know if you noticed but the Declaration contains four references to God.
 These four references are found in the first two sentences and the last two sentences, effectively forming bookends around the Declaration.
-This was the Founders’ way of “shouting from the rooftops” that God is “in” The Declaration of Independence and God is “in” the founding of this country.
+This was the Founders’ way of “shouting from the rooftops” that God’s hand is “on” The Declaration of Independence.
+I believe God’s hand is still “on” the Declaration.

-The Third Reason addresses the “Genius” of the Document.
-The first reference is entitled, “The Laws of Nature and of Nature’s God.”
-When I was asked to write the Declaration, I faced a severe issue that needed attention.
-The King of England had ordered the writing of laws that portrayed the Founders and colonists as outlaws and criminals.
-As a result, I needed a way to “legitimize” American independence to four audiences.
-These include the king and his minions, our fellow colonists, the watching world, and all future generations.
+Because of this, I needed a way to “legitimize” American Independence to four audiences.
+These included the king and his minions, our fellow colonists, the watching world, and all future generations.
 I needed a law that not only preceded the king’s laws but superseded the king’s laws.

 The second reference reads, “all men are created equal and endowed by their Creator with certain unalienable rights.”
 Here we see the two pillars of governance: laws and rights.
 “All men are created equal” addresses the laws of nature, while “unalienable rights” refer to inborn rights.
 Under English Common Law, “unalienable rights” are possessions that “could not be denied, taken away, or transferred to others.”

 So, what does the phrase “all men are created equal” mean?
-It means three things: 1) it means that we are all created in the image of God, 2) it means that we were all created in a state of perfect innocence, and 3) it means that, having never sinned, we will never be closer to God in this life … than when we were in our mother’s womb!
+It means three things: 1) it means that we are all created in the image of God, 2) it means that we were all created in a state of perfect innocence, 3) and, having never sinned, it means we will never be closer to God in this life … than when we were in our mother’s womb!

 However, we were also created equal in other ways.
 Because of Adam and Eve’s fall from grace in the garden, everyone born after that was born with a “sin nature.”
-If any of you have ever sinned, then you have a “sin nature.”
-And, according to Luther, this automatically implies that we were all born with a need for a Redeemer to forgive our sins.
-Luther called this his “Creator/Redeemer Distinction.”
+If you were born, you were born with a “sin nature.”
+And according to Luther, this automatically implies that we were all born with a need for a Redeemer to forgive our sins.
+Luther called this his “Creator/Redeemer distinction.”

 The Supreme Judge of the World

 In the third reference to God, the Founders appealed “to the Supreme Judge of the world for the rectitude of our intentions.”
-This had to do with God’s “omniscience” or “all-knowing ways.”
+This had to do with God’s “omniscience” or his “all-knowing ways.”
 We wanted our audiences, both present and future, to know that our motives were pure.
+We wanted to remind our four audiences that we were not outlaws and criminals.

 The Protection of Divine Providence

-CONCLUSION: So, there you have it: the “genius” of the document centers on these four references.
-Historians tell us: “Without these four references, the Declaration would have been an empty shell of a document.”
-We’re getting pretty close to the end.
+CONCLUSION: So, hopefully, you can see that the “genius” of the document centers on these four references to God.
+Church historians also tell us that “without these four references to God, the Declaration would have been an empty shell of a document.”
+These four items give us another avenue for celebrating the Declaration.

-Some of you may be wondering, “What’s wrong with atheism?”
-In this instance, it denigrates 700 years of America’s Foundational Underpinnings, 160 years of legal precedent, and 7.5 years of “blood, sweat, and tears” of those who gave us our freedom.
+EPILOGUE: Sadly, these changes violate 700 years of America’s Foundational Underpinnings, 160 years of ethical and judicial precedent, and the “blood, sweat, and tears” of those who gave us our independence.

-Their “rights” also contradict church historians and their attributes bestowed on The Declaration and The Constitution as “the two most significant documents in human history, second only to the Bible.”
-Not only that, but as “the pinnacle of Western Civilization since the time of Christ.”
+It also violates the attributes that church historians bestowed on the Declaration and Constitution as “the two most significant documents in human history, second only to the Bible” and as “the pinnacle of Western Civilization since the time of Christ”—one in 1776, the other in 1788.